New Student Orientation

-All incoming freshman for Spring 2019 will participate in New Student Orientation - a one day program that includes academic advisement, course registration, meeting with peers and current student leaders, and much more!
+All incoming first-year students for Fall 2019 will participate in New Student Orientation - a two day, overnight program that includes academic advisement, course registration, meeting other students, and much more!

-Before you can register for your New Student Orientation, you must complete the following steps as listed on your Next Steps Channel on TUportal.
-For a full list and detailed overview of these items, check out the Steps to Register page.
-Registration will begin on October 29, 2018.
+New Student Orientation sessions take place throughout the summer and registration will begin in early April 2019.
+Before you can sign-up for your New Student Orientation, you must complete items listed in your Next Steps Channel on TUportal.
+For a full list and detailed overview of these items, check out the Next Steps Before Registering page.

 Student Code of Conduct: Students attending orientation sessions are expected to abide by all policies outlined in the Temple University Student Conduct Code, including the Drug and Alcohol Policy.
 This policy prohibits the unlawful use of alcohol and drugs, as well as the use of and possession of alcohol and drugs on-campus and in University residence halls.
 Violations of this policy will be referred to Campus Safety Services and the Office of Student Conduct and Community Standards.
 View the Student Conduct Code.